zfields/nes-rob/docs/research.md

 - If the signal is accepted, the LED will always end in the `OFF` position;
 regardless of the starting position.
-- When the signal is issued constantly the light will blink at a regular interval, as seen in the Gyromite test screen video.
+- When the signal is issued constantly the light will blink at a regular interval, as seen in the Gyromite TEST screen video.

 **Signal Response:**